Login/Register

 HF phone: Golden Bear Amateur Radio Net, 3,975 kHz LSB at 1900 Pacific time daily.

 E-Mail: k6oik AT arrl.net Articles: /docs/k6oik Steve Stearns, K6OIK, started in ham radio while in high school at the height of the Heathkit era.
 He holds an FCC Amateur Extra and a commercial General Radio Operator license with Radar endorsement.
 He previously held Novice, Technician, and 1st Class Radiotelephone licenses.
 He studied electrical engineering at California State University Fullerton, the University of Southern California, and Stanford, specializing in electromagnetic theory, communication, engineering and signal processing.
-Steve was Chief Technologist for TRW Firestorm Wireless Communication Products (now part of Northrop Grumman Electromagnetic Systems Laboratory), where he led the development of digital array signal processing technology for smart antennas, commercial wireless, and government communication systems.
-Steve served as assistant director of ARRL Pacific Division under Jim Maxwell W6CF, and is vice-president of the Foothills Amateur Radio Society.
-He holds ten U.S. patents and has over 50 professional publications.
+Steve worked at Northrop Grumman Corporation’s Electromagnetic Systems Laboratory in San Jose, California.
+He retired as a Northrop Grumman Technical Fellow.
+Steve is serving as vice-president of the Foothills Amateur Radio Society, and served previously as assistant director of ARRL Pacific Division.
+He has over 100 professional publications and presentations and ten patents.
 Steve has received numerous awards for professional and community volunteer activities.
-Friday March 25, 2022 - Membership MeetingKR6DD ![]()
+Friday March 25, 2022 - Membership MeetingKR6DD

 Raffle (L-R): Quest for the Perfect Jelly Bean (Antenna Pattern)